Plumbing and Drainage Bill 2018

 de Brenni(Australian Labor Party)

-I can advise the House that the LNP's position is to not oppose the bill.
-It is apparent that following a lengthy review the need to modernise the language and structure of the Plumbing and Drainage Act 2002 is required to better reflect industry and community expectations.2018-09-04View Hansard
+The LNP's position is to not oppose the bill.
+That follows a lengthy review which established the need to modernise the language and structure within the Plumbing and Drainage Act 2002 to better reflect those industry and community expectations.2018-09-05View Hansard

 4.31 pmMr KINGSupports